Bhindi Masala Recipe

 Bhindi masala served in a bowl.

-Bhindi Masala (Indian Okra Stir Fry) is a popular Indian stir fry made using okra, onions, tomatoes, and a few Indian spices.
+Bhindi Masala is a popular North Indian sabji made using okra, onions, tomatoes, and a few Indian spices.

-The dish is thought to have originated in Punjab, although it is now popular all over India.
-Bhindi Masala is often made as a dry curry, but it can also be made with gravy.
+The dish is believed to have originated in Punjab, although it is now widely popular throughout India.

 Ingredients

-You can find bhindi in whole foods or trader joe.
+You can find fresh bhindi at Whole Foods or Trader Joe’s.
 Indian grocery stores almost always carry them.

 If using frozen okra, make sure to thaw it before using it.

-Spice Powders – You will need turmeric powder, Kashmiri red chilli powder, and dry mango powder (amchoor).
+Spice Powders – You will need dry spices like turmeric powder, Kashmiri red chili powder, and dry mango powder (amchoor).

-You can replace dry mango powder with lime juice (lemon juice) too.
+You can replace dry mango powder with lime juice or lemon juice.

-Others – You will also need vegetable oil, cumin seeds, onions, fresh ginger, garlic, fresh tomatoes, and salt.
+Others – You will also need oil, cumin seeds, onions, ginger, garlic, tomatoes, and salt.

-Replace vegetable oil with peanut oil or mustard oil for more traditional Indian flavors.
+Use peanut oil or mustard oil for more traditional Indian flavors.
+If not available, then you can use vegetable oil, sunflower oil, avocado oil, etc.

-You can also some garam masala and green chillies to this recipe.
+You can also add some garam masala, kasuri methi, coriander leaves, and green chillies to this recipe.

 Preparation

 Rinse 1 pound (500 g) of okra well with water.
-Wipe each using a kitchen towel and spread the okra on the kitchen counter for an hour for any moisture to evaporate.
+Wipe each bhindi with a kitchen towel and spread the okra on the kitchen counter for an hour to allow the moisture to evaporate.

 If there is moisture in okra, it will become slimy.